haleyrp1803/Black-Eyed-Peas/README.md

        author="Jennifer Woodard Maderazo"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Soul_Food_at_Powell%27s_Place.jpg/1280px-Soul_Food_at_Powell%27s_Place.jpg">

 Brazil’s national dish, <span eid="Q878189"> _feijoada completa_, </span> has a very similar origin story to Hoppin’ John.
-Enslaved West Africans in colonial Brazil developed _feijoada_ out of very little.
-It was originally a simple but filling dish made with the black-eyed peas or black beans and discarded pork.
-Today, however, it is a complex and celebratory meal for every level of society, taking days to prepare and involving many more ingredients and side dishes.
-It is especially associated with Carnival and religious ceremonies, but simple beans and rice dishes are a national staple.[^ref82][^ref83]
+Enslaved West Africans in colonial Brazil developed _feijoada_ on plantations out of black beans and scrap pork. [^ref72][^ref73] It was a meal of necessity for workers.
+It used what food was on hand and could be left simmering unattended during the long day’s work. [^ref74] Today, simple bean and rice dishes are a national staple, but feijoada completa, is a celebratory meal for every sector of society, taking days to prepare and requiring better meat, collard greens, rice, orange slices, and manioc flour. [^ref75][^ref76]
 <param ve-image
        label="Feijoada"
        description="Feijoada with rice, fried kale, cassava starch crisps (biscoito de polvilho), cassava flour (farinha), and a mix of olive oil, alcohol vinegar, tomatoes, onions and sometimes bell peppers called vinagrete."